Axonix Tools

 • AVIF Animated: Even smaller, but less browser support.

-• Video (MP4/WebM): The best option.
+• Video (MP4/WebM): The high-performing option.
 A looping <video> element is often 95% smaller than a GIF and has smoother playback.

 If you have control over your page, always convert GIFs to video.
 Cloudflare and other CDNs often do this automatically.